WSL Disk Performance

 By default, Windows Defender will scan files being used by a process.
 This impacts processes that perform a lot of file operations.
 Some suggest to turn off real-time protection; a better way is to exclude files those processes are working with from being scanned in real-time.

-Issue the which command in WSL to determine where the executable location of the process lives.
+command in WSL to determine where the executable location of the process lives.

 phil@small-kine:/mnt/c/dev/dd_test$ which split